Primer C-VAE: An interpretable deep learning primer design method to detect emerging virus variants: Process primer design with Primer C-VAE

+To serve as neural network input, each standardized sequence must be converted from categorical nucleotides (A, T, C, G, and N) into numerical values \cite{zhang2021DeepLearningModel}.
+While common bioinformatic encodings include one-hot and $k$-mer representations, we use ordinal encoding as the default scheme (Equation~\ref{eq:ordinal_encoding}).
+This choice is computationally efficient and simple to implement for convolutional architectures, and has been reported to provide competitive performance in similar settings \cite{choong2017EvaluationConvolutionaryNeural}.
+One-hot encoding is also supported as an alternative when appropriate.

+Before model training, each standardized sequence is ordinal-encoded using Equation~\ref{eq:ordinal_encoding}; An example of this transformation is shown in Appendix Figure~\ref{fig:sequence_encoding_example}.

+For downstream interpretation, we also implement an inverse transformation that converts numerical outputs back to nucleotide symbols.
+For classification tasks, taxonomic labels are encoded as integer class indices $y \in \{0,1,\ldots,C-1\}$ for model training.
+For example, SARS-CoV-2 variant classification uses $C=5$ classes (Alpha, Beta, Gamma, Delta, and Omicron), and each sequence is assigned a single class index.
+When needed for reporting or downstream analysis (e.g., confusion matrices or plots), these indices can be converted to one-hot vectors of dimension $1 \times 5$.

-Following pre-processing, we implemented a structured data partitioning strategy addressing three distinct computational requirements: model training, validation, and testing.
-Additionally, during the primer design phase, target organism sequences were systematically selected to generate candidate primers.
-These candidates subsequently required multiple reference sequence sets for comprehensive specificity evaluation, including: assessment of primer specificity to the target organism, calculation of appearance frequencies to minimize off-target amplification potential, and verification of non-complementarity to both human genomic sequences and related microbial genomes to prevent cross-reactivity.
-Our data selection protocol comprised three principal stages: 1) partitioning for neural network training, validation, and performance testing; 2) sequence selection for primer candidate generation; and 3) reference dataset compilation for primer specificity evaluation.
-A detailed methodological example of our data selection procedure for SARS-CoV-2 variant-specific primer design is presented in Table \ref{tab:SARS-CoV-2_data_selection} for reference.
+\paragraph{Data selection.} After preprocessing, we apply a structured data partitioning strategy to support three computational requirements: model training, validation, and testing.
+During primer design, we additionally select target-class sequences to generate candidate primers and construct reference sequence sets for specificity evaluation.
+These reference sets support: (i) assessing primer specificity to the target class, (ii) estimating appearance frequencies to reduce off-target amplification risk, and (iii) checking non-complementarity to human genomic sequences and closely related microbial genomes to mitigate cross-reactivity.
+Accordingly, our data selection procedure includes three steps: (1) splitting data for training/validation/testing; (2) selecting sequences for primer candidate generation; and (3) compiling reference datasets for specificity assessment.
+A worked example for SARS-CoV-2 variant-specific primer design is provided in Table~\ref{tab:SARS-CoV-2_data_selection}.